rpgtex/DND-5e-LaTeX-Template/README.md

     ```sh
     ./bin/bumpversion <version>
     ```
-2. Run `./bin/package` to build the example PDF and zip file for distribution.
+2. Compile the example PDF.

-    ```sh
-    ./bin/package
-    ```
-    N.B.
-The `package` script requires `latexmk`.
 3. Update the change log for the new release; commit your changes.
 4. Push changes.

     ```sh
     git push && git push --tags
     ```
-5. [Create a new release](https://help.github.com/articles/creating-releases/) and attach the zip file and PDF.
+5. [Create a new release](https://help.github.com/articles/creating-releases/) and attach the PDF.

-    N.B.
-Attaching the PDF separately means users can link to it directly.

 ## Credits